sjstretton/screwed/00-Introduction.md

 This book is addressed to those who are looking for a new economic model for rich and poor countries across the world.
 The intended audience includes economists, scientists, politicians, businesspeople, other professionals, and interested members of the general public.

 It is concerned with how to pay for public services and social protection in a world characterised by 'wicked externalities', 'generalised rent',  and 'international flows of money and assets'.
 Wicked externalities, such as climate change, are damages caused by our actions that affect others remote in time and space, without governance systems to constrain them.
 Generalised rent is a permanent financial surplus received by the owners of properties in valuable locations and the shareholders of large companies, leading to expensive housing, stagnating wages and wealth gains for the already rich.
 International tax avoidance leads to multinational companies and rich individuals failing to pay their fair share for society's upkeep.

-## The thesis of the Book (Write this)

-- Situation: We have a market economy with competition, growth and technological progress.
-- Complication: But we have poverty and pollution.
-- Question: How do we fix these issues of poverty and pollution?
-- Answer: Carbon Tax and LVT but tailored for a change management political evolutionary landscape.

-The core theses of this book are:

-1. The cause of environmental destruction is a failure of regulation, specifically the lack of appropriate pricing of environmental damage.
-2. The cause of inequality is non-degrading private property in limited things such as land and corporations with market power.
-3. The cause of failure to implement appropriate policy is a lack of an appropriate theory of change.

-In more detail:

-1. Wicked Externalities
-   1. There are externalities and they are significant (descriptive point)
-   2. If there are external effects, they should be accounted for in the tax system (theoretical point)
-   3. Carbon Tax will have the desired effect (functional point)
-   4. If we make those tax changes, we should have a certain response (responsive point)
-2. Monopoly and Poverty
-   1. There are non-productive (monopoly) assets (descriptive point)
-   2. If there are monopoly assets, then it's efficient and equitable to tax them (theoretical point)
-   3. LVT, cashflow-deductible-investment and corporate wealth tax will have the desired effect (functional point)
-   4. If we tax them, then their price will fall; also, wealth will be transferred to productive activities increasing human wealth (responsive point).
-3. Theory of Change
-   1. Change happens when desire overcomes resistance
-   2. Resistance is associated with perceived concentrated financial losses
-   3. Instead, minimise losses whilst maximising the effect and associate that with moral statements of real intent (e.g. 'everyone deserves an affordable home', 'every child deserves a nice planet', 'provide opportunities to mobilise the private sector and people to make the changes we need')

 # Scope